 Dr. Donnis Hazel Thompson was an athlete, coach, University of Hawaii Women’s Athletic Director, State of Hawaii Department of Education school superintendent, Martin Luther King, Jr. Commission chair in Hawaii, and champion for Title IX women’s athletics in Hawaii.

 Thompson was born in Chicago, Illinois, on April 1, 1933.
 She attended public schools in Chicago where she excelled in track and field.
 In 1953, she became the national shotput champion in a competition at San Antonio, Texas.
-Thompson enrolled and obtained her bachelor’s degree from George Williams College in Williams Bay, Wisconsin in 1955.
-She later was a track and field athlete for the Chicago Comets.
+Thompson obtained her bachelor’s degree from George Williams College in Williams Bay, Wisconsin in 1955.
+She was later a track and field athlete for the Chicago Comets.

 In 1973, Thompson became interim Women’s Athletic Director at the University of Hawaii and assumed the permanent post in 1976, becoming the first full-time Women’s Athletic Director at that institution.
 Through her efforts, the University of Hawaii expanded its athletic programs for women to include women’s volleyball, basketball, softball, soccer, and swimming.
 She was instrumental in getting women athletic scholarships and ensuring that Title IX of the 1964 Civil Rights Act, which mandated equal financing of women’s and men’s sports in higher education, was implemented.

 Thompson increased the visibility of women in sports at the University of Hawaii, bringing the school a national reputation for the first time.
 She hired volleyball coach Dave Shoji who led the University of Hawaii women’s volleyball team to its highest national honors.
 She authored several books on track and field including Modern Track & Field for Women (1973) and Physical Activities Handbook for Women (1974).